xMartin/php-introduction/05_a_real_application.md

 }
  ```

-This is a `foreach` loop, it iterates over an array and puts the current element into the variable `$e` (or whatever else you name it) everytime it runs.
-Insode the loop, we check, if the current event's ID is the one we got as a URL parameter.
+This is a `foreach` loop, it iterates over an array and puts the current element into the variable `$e` (or whatever else you name it) every time it runs.
+Inside the loop, we check, if the current event's ID is the one we got as a URL parameter.
 If they match, we put that event into the `$event`variable and stop the loop with `break;`.

 There's the possibility that our loop didn't find any matching event.
 In that case the `$event` variable will be empty and we can react to that by telling Silex to produce an error page: